Orman-Ablo/BEP-Thesis-Code/README.md

 1. run the file 'combined_locations', which isolates the localizations of all ROIs
 2. run 'PSF_data': it produces the 3-D stacks of the PSFs required for the 3-D OTF. you can change the upscaling factor to  produce finer/rougher sampling of the PSF.
 3. run 'Plot_PSF_Results': this file produces the used 3-D OTF, and plots the shapes of the PSFs and OTFs.
 You can define here the desired size of the OTF
-4. run 'OTF_fit_scale': it is a modified copy of the 'localize'file used in the initial fit.
+4. run 'OTF_Fit_All': it is a modified copy of the 'localize'file used in the initial fit.
 It should be albe to run both the initial and second fit.

 If you want to produce any of the plots used in the report, their pipeline is listed below: